Cannabis News Today

 TOP THINGS TO KNOW

 Reps.
-Nancy Mace (R-SC) and Barbara Lee (D-CA) teamed up on a bipartisan resolution calling on the political name administration to “use the voice, vote, and influence of the United States” to deschedule marijuana from an international drug treaty and treat it "similar to other agricultural commodities."
+Nancy Mace (R-SC) and Barbara Lee (D-CA) teamed up on a bipartisan resolution calling on the Biden administration to “use the voice, vote, and influence of the United States” to deschedule marijuana from an international drug treaty and treat it "similar to other agricultural commodities."

 Bipartisan members of Congress honored Cannabis Caucus co-chair Rep. Don Young (R-AK), who passed away on Friday.
 He was one of just five Republican House members to vote for a cannabis legalization bill in 2020.